14. Lesson 12 Accelerometer¶

-Micro:bit has integrated multiple sensors including accelerometer.
-Today, we are going to use accelerometer to make an level device and display the inclination on NeoPixel ring in bar chart format.
+micro:bit has integrated multiple sensors including accelerometer.
+Today, we are going to use accelerometer to make a level device and display the inclination on NeoPixel ring in bar chart format.

 Tips: If you want all components above, you may need Elecfreaks Micro:bit Starter Kit.

 There is an accelerometer on your micro:bit which detects the speed change of micro:bit.
 It converts analog information into digital form that can be used in micro:bit programs.
 Output is in milli-g.
 The device will also detect a small number of standard actions, e.g. shake, tilt and free-fall.